RedElastic/reactive-stock-trader/deploy/instructions/2-install-kafka-cassandra.md

 ## Deploying Kafka

-### 1. Create a separate namespace for the Kafka cluster:
+### 1. Create a separate namespace for the Kafka cluster

     ```
     kubectl create namespace kafka
     ```

-### 2. To install the Kafka operator, we will use Helm.
+### 2. To install the Kafka operator, we will use Helm

 Start by adding the Strimzi Helm repository:

     ```
     helm repo add strimzi http://strimzi.io/charts/
     helm repo update
     ```

-### 3. Deploy the Kafka Operator:
+### 3. Deploy the Kafka Operator

     ```
     helm install --namespace kafka --name reactivestock-kafka strimzi/strimzi-kafka-operator